bitcookies/winrar-keygen/README.md

 <details>
 <summary>Click to expand</summary>

-I recommend using the Github Actions, but you can still do your own compilation.

 If you don't want to compile it yourself, you can also go to the [release](https://github.com/bitcookies/winrar-keygen/releases/) page to get `winrar-keygen.exe`.

 ### 6.1 Prerequisites